Cosmological perturbations in SFT inspired non-local scalar field models

 where we note the absence of cross terms $\tau_i\tau_j$ for $i\neq j$.
+The energy--momentum tensor (\ref{EOJ_g_onshell}) coincides with an energy--momentum tensor of $N$ free massive scalar fields, which can be obtained from the following local action

+Equations (\ref{equtaui}) can be obtained as the variation of the local action (\ref{action_model_local}) and therefore, they are not additional conditions on $\tau_i$.
+Varying $S_{local}$, one can also obtain the Einstein equations (\ref{EOJ_g}) with $T_{\mu\nu}$ given by formula (\ref{EOJ_g_onshell}).
+If $\Fc(J)$ has only simple roots, then action (\ref{action_model_local}) is equivalent to the initial non-local one (\ref{action_model2}), because any solution to the equation of motion for the non-local field $\tau$ from action (\ref{action_model2}) can be written as $\tau=\sum\tau_i$, where $\tau_i$ are solutions to equations of motion from action (\ref{action_model_local}), and Hamiltonians are the same.

-The last formula is exactly the energy-momentum tensor of many free massive scalar fields.
-If $\Fc({M})$ has simple real roots, then positive and negative values of $\Fc_{,{M}}'({M}_i)$ alternate, so we can obtain phantom fields.
-We stress again that all the above formulae are valid for an arbitrary metric and a general solution.
+If $\Fc(J)$ has simple real roots, then values of its first derivative $\Fc'(J)$ is not equal to zero at points $J_i$, moreover positive and negative values of $\Fc'(J_i)$ alternate, so we can obtain phantom fields.

+As an example one can take $\Fc(J)=(J+1)e^J$ with only one root $J=-1$.
+Physically this statement is easy to understand: theories with only a single pole in the propagator describe only one physical degree of freedom and hence the non-local structure does not spoil the system with new spurious ghost states\footnote{If $\Fc(J)$ has no zeros at all like for example $\Fc(J)=e^J$, then the underlying field theory has no physical excitations at all.}~\cite{noghosts}.
+At the same time, for $\Fc(J)$ with two or more simple real roots we obtain that the non-local model with action (\ref{action_model2}) contains ghost-like excitations.
+Note that the use of truncated function

+instead of $\Fc(\Box)$ as an approximation is not correct, because $\hat{\Fc}$, which is the $\hat{N}$-th degree polynomial in $\Box$, can contain spurious zeros which are not present in $\Fc(\Box)$.
+Hence the corresponding solution for $\tau$ can contain modes $\tau_i$ which are not presented in the full theory~(see, for example, \cite{AJV0701}).
+The detailed analysis of the initial value problem for such non-local equations and deeper analysis of their mathematical properties can be found in~\cite{noghosts}.